-3.7.11 HOW THE MUNICIPALITY IS RESPONDING TO COVID - 19 PANDEMIC partners (JHPIEGO,HST), uThukela district municipality, Sector Departments and all three Local
+3.7.11 HOW THE MUNICIPALITY IS RESPONDING TO COVID - 19 PANDEMIC

 It is vital to mention that the pandemic is also affecting the Good Governance. uThukela and its family of municipalities are playing a crucial role in responding to the pandemic.
 The covid-19 community mass screening, testing & awareness programme was initiated.
 It is important to mention that the programmes will also be part of the 2021/2022 financial year.